Vonr/Flow/README.md

 ## Status

-VERY WIP: Not expected to work on servers, should work on clients.
+WIP: Should work on both clients and servers but untested on servers.

 ## Features

+- Config - Using autoconfig1u and Cloth Config API and ModMenu.
-Dashing - Boosts you in the direction you're looking in, gives you 10 ticks of invincibility, and 30 ticks of cooldown.
+- Dashing - Boosts you in the direction you're looking in, gives you invincibility, and has a cooldown.

 ## Planned Features

-Config system.
+- More movement features

+## Installation

+- Download a suitable version of the mod from [GitHub Releases](https://github.com/Vonr/Flow/releases)
+- Download the latest release of Fabric API, Cloth Config API (Fabric) and ModMenu for 1.16.x
+- Put the downloaded files in your mods folder
+- Run the game

 ## License

-This template is available under the LGPL-3.0 license.
+This mod is available under the LGPL-3.0 license.